Enoki mushrooms are a type of mushroom that grows together in groups of long stems, and they have long been valued for their health benefits.

 These tend to be the same mushrooms as in Whole Foods but at about 25% of the price.

-You can also buy them as dried mushrooms.
+You can also buy them as dried mushrooms (disclosure: affiliate link).

-With dried mushrooms, they need rehydrating in boiling water before using them.
+With dried mushrooms, they need to rehydrate in boiling water before using them.

 Growing Enoki Mushrooms